EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Beijing talks about Hormuz through the stock market and the factory floor, not through warships.
-The South China Morning Post details the economic shockwave: Chinese companies are canceling orders, transport and manufacturing chains are disrupted, freight costs are exploding.
-China, the world's largest crude oil importer, absorbs each day of blockade as a direct blow to its productive apparatus.
-But while Beijing sent its supertankers through Hormuz under escort — a clear strategic message — Chinese media don't cover this military dimension, preferring to show struggling SMEs and stalling factories.
+Beijing discusses Hormuz through stock markets and factories, not through military capabilities.
+The South China Morning Post details the economic shockwave: Chinese companies cancelling orders, transport and manufacturing chains disrupted, freight costs skyrocketing.
+This isn't an article about the strait's geopolitical significance — it's an article about industrial pain.
+China, the world's leading crude oil importer, absorbs each day of disruption as a direct blow to its productive capacity.
+In sending its supertankers through Hormuz under escort, Beijing conveyed a clear strategic message: China does not ask permission.
+Yet Chinese media coverage steers clear of this military dimension.
+It prefers to highlight consequences for small and medium enterprises, factories operating at reduced capacity, cancelled orders — the narrative of an economic victim rather than a geopolitical actor asserting passage.

 Discover how another country covers this same story.